Using E-E-A-T Principles for Answer Engine Optimization

 The 6 Steps to Align Your Content with E-E-A-T for Better AEO Results

-Here’s how you can apply these pillars to your content to see real impact.
+Here’s how you can apply these E-E-A-T pillars to your content to see real impact.

 1. Perform a content audit

 Finally, check your formatting.
-Answer engines favor clarity, short paragraphs, question-based subheadings, numbered steps, or comparison tables especially if those structures mirror what’s already appearing in featured snippets.
+Answer engines favor clarity, short paragraphs, question-based subheadings, and numbered steps or tables, especially if these structures match featured snippets.

 2. Map the user journey (& even ask the LLMs)